Manaslu Circuit ( MCT ) Trek

 Communication and internet facilities are also crucial for trekkers exploring the remote villages of the Manaslu region.
 In lower areas, such as Kathmandu, Samagaun, and Soti Khola, communication and internet access are reliable, as trekkers can use NTC or NCell services to call their loved ones.
 Regarding the internet, NTC and NCell provide 3G to 4G services until Samagaun.

 However, the connection becomes unreliable as the trek altitude increases, so taking satellite phones is recommended.
-There are certain places where trekkers can find a Wi-Fi connection, but it isn’t as strong as they would like it to be.
-If you’re trekking in Nepal, getting a Nepali SIM card (NTC or Ncell) is essential and available at the airport for $2.
-While free Wi-Fi is available at your Kathmandu hotel, Wi-Fi in remote areas can be limited.
+There are certain places where trekkers can find Wi-Fi connections, but they are not as strong as they would like.
+If you’re trekking in Nepal, obtaining a Nepali SIM card (NTC or Ncell) is essential and can be purchased at the airport for $2.
+While free Wi-Fi is available at your hotel in Kathmandu, Wi-Fi in remote areas may be limited.
 Soti Khola offers Wi-Fi for $3, and Maccha Khola has a strong NTC signal but no Wi-Fi.

 You can get good NTC connectivity in Jagat, Deng, and Namrung, but any Wi-Fi access will come at a cost.
 Wi-Fi is available for a fee in Samagaon and Samdo, but there’s no connectivity in Dharamsala.
 Vsat phones are an option elsewhere.
 Bhimtag lacks SIM connectivity but offers Wi-Fi, and you can access both Wi-Fi and SIM services at your final destination.